-5.3.
+1.6.
 System Settings

 This section illustrates the configuration of system settings.
-The settings presented here simply illustrate the sample configuration and are not intended to be prescriptive.
 Select System in the Navigation pane to configure these settings.
 The subsection order corresponds to a left to right navigation of the tabs in the Details pane for System settings.

-5.3.1.
+1.6.1.
 System Tab

 With the proper system name selected in the Group pane, select the System tab in the Details pane.
 The following screen shows a portion of the System tab.
 The Name field can be used for a descriptive name of the system.
-In this case, VerizonIPCC-SBC is used as the name.
-The Avaya HTTP Clients Only and Enable SoftPhone HTTP Provisioning boxes are checked to facilitate Avaya IP Office Softphone usage.
+In this case, "VerizonIPCC" is used as the name.
+The Enable SoftPhone HTTP Provisioning box is checked to facilitate Avaya IP Office Softphone usage.

-5.3.2.
-LAN Settings
+1.6.2.
+LAN 1 Settings